-As a discerning traveller, you should gain a crystal-clear understanding of what responsible tourism means and how you can contribute to this cause so that the Indian subcontinent becomes a better place to visit, and to live in.
+As a discerning traveller, you should gain a crystal-clear understanding of what responsible tourism means and how you can contribute to this cause so that Indian subcontinent becomes a better place to visit, and to live in.

 What is Responsible Tourism?

 Responsible tourism refers to the management of tourism in a way that maximizes the economic, social and environmental benefits.
 It is, therefore, aimed at generating greater economic benefits for local people, improving the welfare of the host communities while creating better working conditions and access to the industry.
-Travel operators, hotel businesses, governments and locals all work in close collaboration so as to achieve success with the cause of responsible tourism and make a real difference both now and for the time to come.
+Travel operators, hotel business, government and locals all work in close collaboration so as to achieve success with the cause of responsible tourism and make a real difference both now and for the time to come.

 The key aims of responsible tourism include -

 Environment: First and foremost, it focuses on reducing the environmental footprints left by tourists.
 Less water and less energy should be used.
 Manufacturing and distribution of products should be more eco-efficient.

 Social: This is what sets responsible tourism apart.
 For an effective development of sustainable tourism, it's crucial to give local communities their right to participate in the decision-making process.